pschlette/SubItUp-Google-Calendar-Integration/README.md

-A simple Hello World Chrome extension using React.

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A simple chrome extension written in TypeScript/Javascript and React to allow for importation of SubItUp shifts into Google Calendar.

 ## Available Scripts